 I hope you enjoy this post and discover even more ways to use this amazing wonder of nature.

 But before we get to the good stuff…I have to advise you that statements on this website have not been evaluated by the Food and Drug Administration.
 Products and/or information are not intended to diagnose, cure, treat, or prevent any disease.
 Readers are advised to do their own research and make decisions in partnership with your health care provider.
 If you are pregnant, nursing, have a medical condition or are taking any medication, please consult your physician.
 Nothing you read here should be relied upon to determine dietary changes, a medical diagnosis, or courses of treatment.
+Some links may be affiliate links.
+Thanks for using them to support this free resource.

 Coconut Oil – An Overview